SimonCB765/CKDOntology/README.md

 # Database Structure

+A property with a * in front of it is the unique identifier by which a node is referenced.

 ## Conditions
 Conditions are nodes.

 - Labels
     - :Condition
 - Properties
-    - Name - The name of the condition.
-    - AltNames - List of alternative names of the condition.
+    - alternativeNames - List of alternative names of the condition.
-    - Description - A description of the condition.
+    - description - A description of the condition.
+    - *id - The short form name by which the condition is referenced.
+    - name - The name of the condition.

 ## Measurements
 Measurements are nodes.